omari-kd/Environmental-Impact-on-Food-Production/README.md

 The box plot compares freshwater use by food category.
 Animal-based food has a higher median land use than plant-based food per 1000kcal.
 Plant-based food exhibit a wider range, with some food product requiring very little water, while others require more.
 Outliers in both categories suggest extreme water consumption for specific food products.

+Animal-based food production uses significantly more freshwater than plant-based food production, with studies showing that shifting to a plant-based diet could reduce water consumption by up to 50% (Humane World, 2019).

 #### Investigating the Outliers Further in Freshwater Withdrawals (litres per 1000 kcal)